cooperaj/dokku-s3-proxy/README.md

 ## Running it!

-Finally, the moment you’ve been waiting for.
-Assuming you’ve entered all the above configuration correctly you can now push the project and watch it appear on the internet.
+You can now push the project and watch it appear on the internet.

 ```bash
 git push dokku
 ```

+If all goes well you should see your project build and deploy and finally be presented with a successful deployment message with your URL.
+You'll then be able to access the bucket contents as if they lived at that url (and not in object storage).

 ## Final configuration

-Some configuration options can only take effect once the app is running pushed, in this case turning on LetEncrypt SSL support.
+Some configuration options can only take effect once the app is running/pushed, in this case turning on LetEncrypt SSL support.

 ```bash
 # Enable LetsEncrypt
 # If it's your first time you may be prompted to set the administrator email
 dokku letsencrypt:enable
 ```

-If all goes well you should see your project build and deploy and finally be presented with a successful deployment message with your URL.
-You'll then be able to access the bucket contents as if they lived at that url (and not in object storage).

 ## Mastodon Migration